arshiyasharma/PasswordGenerator/README.md

 VERSION or DATE: 28th August 2022 | 5.0.2a

-HOW TO START THIS PROJECT: This project was made on blue J and was coded in java, the .java file has the code :)
+HOW TO START THIS PROJECT: This project was coded in java and compiled on BlueJ :)

 ### By Arshiya Sharma